SAFE Haven: Foster housing for pets in need. Supporting Animals and Families in Emergencies.

 Temporary housing is provided both at our shelters and by a network of dedicated pet foster homes.
 In addition to shelter, pets receive food from the PetNet food bank and, when available, necessary pet supplies.
 Basic vaccinations and medical care may be provided at no cost to the owner if funds are available.

 Those requiring SAFE Haven services are generally referred by emergency management agencies, government health and welfare agencies, domestic violence centers, and hospitals.
-If you know of an organization that could benefit from becoming a SAFE Haven partner, know of an individual that may require SAFE Haven services, or would like to support SAFE Haven through donations of unopened pet food, new pet supplies, or financial contributions, please contact HPA’s Chief Operations Director Damon March at (610) 750-6100, ext.
-218 or email@example.com.
+If you know of an organization that could benefit from becoming a SAFE Haven partner, know of an individual that may require SAFE Haven services, or would like to support SAFE Haven through donations of unopened pet food, new pet supplies, or financial contributions, please contact Tawny Kissinger, Lifesaving Programs Coordinator, at email@example.com or call either shelter: The Humane Society of Berks County at 610-921-2348 or The Humane League of Lancaster County at 717-393-6551.

 PetNet is a program offered in partnership with Berks Women In Crisis (BWIC), which provides services for victim of domestic and sexual violence.